HappyValleyIO/koil/docs/docs/deploy/heroku.md

 Click the `View deployment` button...and it's broken!
 Why did production break when the review app works?

-Springboard comes with an `app.json` file that acts as a configuration for Heroku review apps.
+koil comes with an `app.json` file that acts as a configuration for Heroku review apps.
 This file contains configuration for our postgres database so that Heroku knows to spin one up for each review app.
 Unfortunately, the `app.json` file doesn't have any impact on production, so we'll have to do the initial setup manually.
 This is a one-time thing.
 Automated provisioning of these resources is out of the scope of this tutorial, but you could checkout the